"Naked Girl"

 Description

-(1887 Meschede – 1914 near Perthes-lès-Hurlus) "Nude Girl."
-Originally titled "Skillfully Sketched Female Nude – Seated, Leaning on Right Fist and Brushing Hair from Face with Left Hand."
-The four years preceding the First World War were the brightest in Macke’s creative work, during which several developments in modern art reached their culmination.
-Dreamlike park landscapes and girls became the main motifs of the expressionist.
-In 1910, he met Franz Marc, who became a close artistic friend, and in 1911 he joined the art group "Der Blaue Reiter," led by Marc and Wassily Kandinsky, in which he participated in the almanac and exhibitions.
-One of the last significant events in Macke’s creative life was a trip to Tunisia, which he undertook in April 1914 together with Swiss artists Louis Moilliet and Paul Klee, and from which he returned with a rich assortment of magnificent watercolors.
+(1887 Meschede – 1914 at Perthes-lès-Zurlu) "Naked Girl".
+Originally titled "Skillfully sketched female nude, seated, leaning on right fist and brushing hair from face with left hand."
+The four years before World War I were the most brilliant in Macke's career, during which several developments in modern art reached their culmination.
+Dreamy park landscapes and girls became the main motifs for the Expressionist.
+In 1910, he met Franz Marc, who became a close artistic friend, and in 1911 joined the art group "Der Blaue Reiter," led by Marc and Wassily Kandinsky, participating in its almanac and exhibitions.
+One of the last highlights of Macke's creative life was a trip to Tunisia, which he took in April 1914 together with Swiss artists Louis Moilliet and Paul Klee, returning with a rich assortment of magnificent watercolors.
 Pencil/paper.
-Probably inscribed on the reverse by the artist’s widow, Elisabeth Erdmann-Macke, with the artist’s note, title, location Bonn, and the date 1911, as well as a condition stamp (Lugt 1775b).
-On the mat, also in the same hand, with the artist’s note, title, and date, as well as a condition stamp with handwritten number BZ 2.24.
+Probably inscribed on the reverse by the artist's widow, Elisabeth Erdmann-Macke, with the artist's notation, title, location Bonn, and date 1911, as well as the estate stamp (Lugt 1775b).
+On the mount, also in the same hand, with the artist's notation, title, and dating, along with the estate stamp and handwritten number BZ 2.24.
 Approximately 19.8 cm x 19.4 cm.
 Framed.
 Literature: Heiderich, Ursula: August Macke.
 Drawings.
-Catalogue raisonné, Hatje, Stuttgart 1993, p.
+Catalogue Raisonné, Hatje, Stuttgart 1993, p.
 358, cat. no. 879.
-Exhibition: August Macke, on the twentieth anniversary of his death, Galerie von der Heyde, Berlin 1934, catalogue no. 46 (?).
+Exhibition: August Macke, on the twentieth anniversary of his death, Galerie von der Heyde, Berlin 1934, catalog no. 46 (?).

 Lot No. 14604